Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 ### Datatypes

-Wasome has a standard set of primitive datatypes.
+Wasome has a standard set of primitive data types.
 Their internal representation and further implementation details are based on the [canonical ABI](https://component-model.bytecodealliance.org/advanced/canonical-abi.html).

 The following are supported: